Leepzig/chat-app-client/README.md

 - Two users can log in as the same user.
 - Users online status don't match with whether they're actually online or not.
+- refreshing the page logs a user out